mrtolkien/lol_dto/README.md

 `dataclasses.asdict()` can be used to get the object as a dictionary, and then saved as a JSON.

 Fields can be omitted when not supplied to make the object lighter.
-This is particularly true for Snapshots objects
+This is particularly useful for Snapshots objects.

 ## Motivation

 League of Legends game information can come in many forms.
-The most popular source is Riot’s API and in particular its [MATCH-V4](https://developer.riotgames.com/apis#match-v4/) endpoint, which defines its own MatchDto and MatchTimelineDto objects.
+The most popular source is Riot’s API and in particular its [MATCH-V5](https://developer.riotgames.com/apis#match-v5/) endpoint, which defines its own MatchDto and MatchTimelineDto objects.
 While other sources of information could follow Riot’s data format, requiring multiple objects to represent a single game and being constrained by Riot’s data format is inconvenient.